ClimateBC is a standalone MS Windows application that downscales PRISM (Daly et al. 2008) 1971-2000 gridded monthly climate

 ClimateBC integrates and downscales climate data for Paleo, historical and Future years and periods.

 ClimateBC can process almost unlimited number of locations in a single run (Youtube video). it can also generate climate data for multiple GCMs in a single run (Youtube video).

 ClimateBC can generate time-series climate data for historical (1901-2018) or future years (2011-2100) for multiple locations in a single run.
 A Youtube video is available to show how.

 Since version 6.0, ClimateBC can read DEM raster file and generate climate variables in raster format for mapping.
 A tutorial video is available on Youtube.

-ClimateBC version allows uses to: 1) get climate data for a location by clicking on the map; 2) visualize the spatial distribution of main climate variables; 3) visualize BEC zones and their shift in future climates; and 4) Visualize forest tree species distributions.
+ClimateBC version allows users to: 1) get climate data for a location by clicking on the map; 2) visualize the spatial distribution of main climate variables; 3) visualize BEC zones and their shift in future climates; and 4) Visualize forest tree species distributions.
 Please click on the map to access the web version.